Quantum information: Quantum parallelism as the basis for quantum computing

 The idea of quantum computing received a lot of support when it was discovered that certain difficult computational problems such as number factoring (Shor's algorithm \cite{Shor_alghor}) and searching unstructured data (Grover's algorithm \cite{Grover_97}) can be solved far more efficiently than classically.
 The efficiency of computation is measured by the computation complexity that is number of steps required to solve a given task as a function of the size of the input.
 The important algorithms: Deutsch-Jozsa \cite{Deutsch_Jozsa}, Shor \cite{Shor_alghor} and Grover \cite{Grover_97} have been discovered that demonstrate quantum supremacy over classical computing.
 All three algorithms have be implemented on primitive quantum computers based on NMR techniques \cite{IBM_Computer}, in ions traps \cite{ExpAlgh_G_ion} and quantum dots \cite{Exp_DJ_dots}.
 Since then many other algorithms have been discovered, such as quantum simulations, \cite{AlgQS} variational quantum solvers \cite{AlgWQS} which demonstrate quantum supremacy [see more \cite{QCS}].

 Any realistic implementation of universal quantum computation is big challenge.
 It must meet the DiVincenzo criteria \cite{DiVincenzo_criteria}.
-Except decoherence criterion, there are four more: i) A scalable physical system with well characterized qubits. ii) The ability to initialize the state of the qubits to a simple fiducial state. iii) A ``universal'' set of quantum gates. iv) A qubit-specific measurement capability (see details \cite{DiVincenzo_criteria}).
-Notoriously the quantum computing process is disturbed by the interaction with the environment, causing the occurrence of errors.
+Except decoherence criterion, there are four more: \begin{enumerate} \item A scalable physical system with well characterized qubits. \item The ability to initialize the state of the qubits to a simple fiducial state. \item A ``universal'' set of quantum gates. \item A qubit-specific measurement capability. \end{enumerate} Notoriously the quantum computing process is disturbed by the interaction with the environment, causing the occurrence of errors.
 Therefore both bit (0,1) and phase (``$0+1$'', ``$0-1$'') they must be protected.
 This seems impossible due to the non-cloning theorem.
 Fortunately, Shor \cite{Shor} and Steane \cite{SteanCodes} overcame this difficulty by introduction of the error correction codes.
 The trick is that the information of a one logical qubit can be spread onto a highly entangled state of several physical qubits.

 This code first introduced by Shor \cite{Shor} corrects both bit error $\sigma_x$ and phase error $\sigma_z$.